Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: Related Work

 Most relevant to our approach is the Class Activation Mapping (CAM) approach to localization~\cite{zhou_cvpr16}.
 This approach modifies image classification CNN architectures replacing fully-connected layers with convolutional layers and global average pooling~\cite{lin2013network}, thus achieving class-specific feature maps.
 Others have investigated similar methods using global max pooling~\cite{oquab_cvpr15} and log-sum-exp pooling~\cite{pinheiro2015image}.

 A drawback of CAM is that it requires feature maps to directly precede softmax layers, so it is only applicable to a particular kind of CNN architectures performing global average pooling over convolutional maps immediately prior to prediction (\ie conv feature maps $\rightarrow$ global average pooling $\rightarrow$ softmax layer).
 Such architectures may achieve inferior accuracies compared to general networks on some tasks (\eg image classification) or may simply be inapplicable to any other tasks (\eg image captioning or VQA).
 We introduce a new way of combining feature maps using the gradient signal that does not require \emph{any} modification in the network architecture.
-This allows our approach to be applied to any CNN-based architecture, including those for image captioning and visual question answering.
-For a fully-convolutional architecture, \gcam{} reduces to CAM.
-Thus, \gcam{} is a generalization to CAM.
+This allows our approach to be applied to off-the-shelf CNN-based architectures, including those for image captioning and visual question answering.
+For a fully-convolutional architecture, CAM is a special case of \gcam{}.

 Other methods approach localization by classifying perturbations of the input image.
 Zeiler and Fergus~\cite{zeiler_eccv14} perturb inputs by occluding patches and classifying the occluded image, typically resulting in lower classification scores for relevant objects when those objects are occluded.
 This principle is applied for localization in \cite{bazzani2016self}.
-Oquab \etal~\cite{oquab_cvpr14} classify many patches containing a pixel then average these patch class-wise scores to provide the pixel's class-wise score.
+Oquab \etal~\cite{oquab_cvpr14} classify many patches containing a pixel then average these patch-wise scores to provide the pixel's class-wise score.
 Unlike these, our approach achieves localization in one shot; it only requires a single forward and a partial backward pass per image and thus is typically an order of magnitude more efficient.
-In recent work Zhang~\etal~\cite{zhang2016top} introduce contrastive Marginal Winning Probability (c-MWP), a probabilistic Winner-Take-All formulation for modelling the top-down attention for neural classification models which can highlight discriminative regions.
-This is slower than \gcam{} and like CAM, it only works for Image Classification CNNs.
-Moreover, quantitative and qualitative results are worse than for \gcam{} (see \refsec{sec:localization} and supplementary ~\secref{sec:localization}) are worse than for \gcam{}.
+In recent work, Zhang~\etal~\cite{zhang2016top} introduce contrastive Marginal Winning Probability (c-MWP), a probabilistic Winner-Take-All formulation for modelling the top-down attention for neural classification models which can highlight discriminative regions.
+This is computationally more expensive than \gcam{} and only works for image classification CNNs.
+Moreover, \gcam{} outperforms c-MWP in quantitative and qualitative evaluations (see \refsec{sec:localization} and \refsec{sec:sup_pointing}).